AnIdiotsGuide/discordjs-bot-guide/coding-guides/using-emojis.md

 # Using Emojis

 Here's a fun fact you might not know about bots on Discord: They have access to every single "custom emoji" of every single guild they're in - for free.
-That's right, you have 1/4 of the features of Nitro, free in your bot, right now!
+That's right, you have a feature of Nitro, free in your bot, right now!
 In this page we'll be taking a look at how to take advantage of these emojis, how to access them and how to display them.

 ## What's an Emoji?